crummie5/blog/content/the_lone_sharepoint.md

 ## NTLM Authentication

 The first problem we are facing is web NTLM Authentication.
-Although there is a flag to add headers which can be used to set a fixed `Authorization` header, in the case of NTLM this is not enough as it changes dinamically with its challenge-response model.
+Although there is a flag to add headers which can be used to set a fixed `Authorization` header, in the case of NTLM this is not enough as it changes dynamically with its challenge-response model.

 ```bash
  $ python3 neoreg.py -k sup3rs3cr3tp4ss -u http://intranet.sp2016gm.dev/_layouts/15/tunnel.aspx